razorpay/metro/docs/docs/guides/receiving/pull.md

 Metro supports both push and pull message delivery.
 For an overview and comparison of pull and push subscriptions, see the [Subscriber Overview](overview.md).
 This document describes pull delivery.
 For a discussion of push delivery, see the [Push Subscriber Guide](push.md).

 ## Asynchronous Pull
 Using asynchronous pulling provides higher throughput in your application, by not requiring your application to block for new messages.
-Messages can be received in your application using a long running message listener, and acknowledged one message at a time, as shown in the example below.
-Java, Python, .NET, Go, and Ruby clients use the StreamingPull service API to implement the asynchronous client API efficiently.
+Messages can be received in your application using a long running message listener, and acknowledged one message at a time.

 Not all client libraries support asynchronously pulling messages.
-To learn about synchronously pulling messages, see Synchronous Pull.
+To learn about synchronously pulling messages, see [Synchronous Pull](#synchronous-pull).

-For more information, see the API Reference documentation in your programming language.

 ## Processing Custom Attributes
 This sample shows how to pull messages asynchronously and retrieve the custom attributes from metadata: